HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

   )
 }}

-Looking at the full dataset, we see that while Pre-rendered and Hybrid architectures are on the rise, they’re still relatively niche compared to the rest of the web.
+Looking at the full dataset, we see that while Pre-rendered and Hybrid architectures are on the rise, they're still relatively niche compared to the rest of the web.
 This makes sense, as most websites rely on website builders or GUIs, rather than the developer-focused tools common in the Pre-rendered and Hybrid categories.

 We see more growth if we zoom into the sites with the most traffic: